 The word seems to have originated from either the Old Norse word “trog” or “trough”; ultimately it doesn’t really matter, regardless of the origin of the name the concept of the foraging basket dates back to a time when humans hunted and foraged for food.
 It seems that there are different designs depending on what type of produce is being collected; flower trugs seem to be very shallow and quite long whereas some of the European styles are deeper and wider.

 The Blue Swallow Designs trugs are named following some of the better known styles but we like to do things our own way.
 Some are more decorative than others; some are stronger and heavier and most have a combination of softer pine (which is also lighter) and hardwood in areas that are likely to cop a bit of damage.
 Like everything we do they are all individual; no two are the same.

 Whether you want one for practical purposes or as just a cool looking ornament there should be something in our range that will take your fancy.
 If not, then let us know what sort of thing you would like and we can make one for you.

 Information about the building process for our trugs is available here and detailed care instructions here.

-The images below give a bit of an overview of the range but each trug is unique; so for details on those currently available for purchase check out our Store or contact Isabel at firstname.lastname@example.org.
+The images below give a bit of an overview of the range but each trug is unique; so for details on those currently available for purchase check out the Store page, go straight to our Etsy online store or contact Isabel at firstname.lastname@example.org.